Managing the brands

-The value in brand mergers that was present in Chrysler in 1998 to the tune of $36 Billion was reduced to $7.4 billion only ten years later.
+The value in brand mergers that was present in Chrysler in 1998 to the tune of $36 billion.
+It dropped to $7.4 billion only 10 years later.
 The failure of DaimlerChrysler was that Daimler believed that Chrysler and Daimler could be run as separate entities.

 The promised “increased ability to meet the needs of our customers” was never realized.
 Daimler spent too much time and resources protecting the Mercedes brand (what Daimler believed was its core business) and not developing a strategic brand plan to combine the strong points of each brand into a single brand.

-There were few brand commonalities that could be employed to help bring the two brands together and in the end, the merger was in name only.
+There were few brand commonalities that could be employed to help bring the two brands together.
+In the end, the merger was in name only.

 A success in purpose